The Sovereign Lives of India and Pakistan

 Description

-The Sovereign Lives explores what it has meant for India and Pakistan to act as sovereign states entangled at birth by an unsatisfactory partition.
+This book explores what it has meant for India and Pakistan to act as sovereign states entangled at birth by an unsatisfactory partition.
 Sovereignty is conventionally understood as a means to achieve the goals that states set for themselves.
-This book argues that for India and Pakistan, sovereignty has become an end in itself, and that its pursuit has aided majoritarianism, insecurity, and mutual estrangement.
+The book argues that for India and Pakistan, sovereignty has become an end in itself, and that its pursuit has aided majoritarianism, insecurity, and mutual estrangement.

 Introduction